RamYala121/samplot-ic/README.md

 `-r` The reference file used for reading CRAM files

 #### Plotting without the SV
-Samplot can also plot genomic regions that are unrelated to an SV.
+samplot-ic can also plot genomic regions that are unrelated to an SV.
 If you do not pass the SV type option (`-t`) then the top SV bar will go away and only the region that is given by `-c` `-s` and `-e` will be displayed.